echamudi/nodejs-parallel-programming-examples/README.md

 Hello
 ```

-To make sure each process run in seperate cores, use `-bind-to core` option.
+To make sure each process run in seperate cores, use `--bind-to core` option.

 ```
 $ mpiexec --display-map --bind-to core echo Hello